ubc-library-rc/intro-web-scraping/content/activities.md

 - *any other page you like!*

 ## Jupyter activity
-This example is adapted from <a href="https://docs.python-guide.org/scenarios/scrape/">"Hitchhikers Guide to Python" html scraping tutorial</a>.
+This example is adapted from the <a href="https://docs.python-guide.org/scenarios/scrape/">"Hitchhikers Guide to Python" html scraping tutorial</a>.

 1. Open a Jupyter notebook here: [https://jupyter.org/try](https://jupyter.org/try).
 Select "Try Classic Notebook" for a basic Python environment.